SergeyGridin/Module-2-Resources/week-4/review-guide/README.md

 ## LIVE SERVER

 - VS code extension you must install (see image below)
-- launches a development local Servhter with live reload feature for static & dynamic pages
+- launches a development local Server with live reload feature for static & dynamic pages
 - to use: right click on the `index.html` file and select "open with live server"

 ![live-server-extension](./images/live-server.png)